Casa Blanca, Texas: History

-Around 1936 Wade's heirs petitioned for the site of Wade City to revert to them, arguing that the town never developed and showed no promise of doing so and that the land would be more valuable as ranchland.
+In roughly 1936, Wade's heirs petitioned for the site of Wade City to revert to them, arguing that the town never developed and showed no promise of doing so and that the land would be more valuable as ranchland.
 The petition was granted, and Wade City reverted to pastureland; Casa Blanca continued to be an independent community, but by 1945 only ruins remained.

 The first dam created was called Las Frutas in 1929.
-In 1945, the state attempted to eminent domain to dam more of the Nueces River which was fought until 1955 at which point the state prevailed and was able to dam the river to become the water supply for Corpus Christi and thus flooding and making unusable a little over 2600 acre of the 10000 acre Wade Ranch.
+In 1945, the state attempted to use eminent domain to dam more of the Nueces River, an action which was fought until 1955, at which point the state prevailed and was able to dam the river to become the water supply for Corpus Christi, thus flooding and making unusable a little over 2600 acre of the 10000 acre Wade Ranch.

 The Wade Ranch was actually in operation from 1898 (Upon John Wade's death in 1898, the land was divided among his family.
 Wallis inherited the land.
 Wallis and Lou Ella married in 1894.) until Lou Ella Wade's death (96 years) in 1973.
 At that point it was broken up and most of the property became owned by numerous heirs through joint tenancy.

-The last heirs were bought out in about 2004, which meant that for the first time since about 1864, no Wade heir owned the property.
+The last heirs were bought out circa 2004, which meant that for the first time since approximately 1864, no Wade heir owned the property.

-Records from the ranch currently reside at Texas A&M - Kingsville and are only open by appointment.
+Records from the ranch are currently held by Texas A&M - Kingsville and access to these is only by appointment.